 6. To Make Reusable Bags

-If you can’t get your hands on reusable cotton produce bags, you can use your flour sack towels to make some.
+If you can’t get your hands on reusable produce bags, you can use your flour sack towels to make some.
 It’s an eco-friendly move, and the planet will thank you for it.

 Get creative while decking it up.
 Use fabric paints to create eye-catching patterns and designs with your favorite pop of color.